 Generator Blew Up Surge Protector?

 Surge protectors are basically power strips with elements on the inside that can absorb and redirect excess voltage.
-However, as the Berkley Lab ETA Safety website has noted, power strips are designed to carry a particular load.
+However, power strips are designed to carry a particular load.

 You can use them to power smaller electronic devices like computers and radios.
 However, larger appliances like ovens and space heaters draw too much electricity.
 They will overload your power strip, regardless of whether it is a plug strip or a surge protector.